willkoehler/my_blog/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

 We can see that `opacity`, `scale` and `translateX` are all interpolations of `position` -- they'll change as `position` changes.
 This effectively creates the sliding card animation that we've seen earlier.

 You probably have questions about how the input/output ranges are set up in this function, but let's leave them to the next post, where we'll also start creating our own transitions soon!

+# Summary
+Just to repeat a few key points on how the transition animation works in the built-in `NavigationCardStack`:

+- The `Animated` library is the backbone of transition animations.
+- `NavigationCardStack` is backed by `NavigationTransitioner`.
+- `NavigationTransitioner` creates and passes along two `Animated.Value`'s that describe the transition state: `position` and `progress`.
+- `NavigationCardStack` converts these values to `translateX`, `opacity` and `scale` properties of the incoming and outgoing screens.

+Feel free to ask me questions in the comments below, or suggest topics that you'd like me to write about in future posts.
+Have a great day!